mainmatter/mainmatter.com/src/posts/2018-06-18-intl-polyfill-loading.md

 ---
-title: 'ember-intl data loading patterns'
+title: "ember-intl data loading patterns"
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek shows how to load the necessary polyfills for the Intl API in older browsers most effectively when using ember-intl.'
+  "Tobias Bieniek shows how to load the necessary polyfills for the Intl API in older browsers most effectively when using ember-intl."
-topic: ember
+tags: ember
 ---

 At simplabs we ❤️ [ember-intl][ember-intl] and use it for all our projects where